 New Dresses (mid price)

 There are also cheap Halloween flapper costume dresses available year-round online or in Halloween costume stores in October.
-Cheap costumes are terribly inaccurate (too much fringe, too short) but the accessories are usually nice enough.
+Cheap costumes are terribly inaccurate (too much fringe, too short, too figure-hugging) but the accessories are usually nice enough.
 Splurge on the dress, save on the accessories!

 Cheap $30-150 dresses

-Unique Vintage sale section has bargains on beautiful flapper dresses for under $100.
-Long and short flapper dresses, elegant evening gowns and some day time/ simple 20s dresses.
+Unique Vintage’s sale section has bargains on beautiful flapper dresses for under $100.
+Long and short flapper dresses, elegant evening gowns and some daytime/ simple ’20s dresses.

-Amazon – Hit or miss on authenticity, Amazon now has a number of day and evening style dresses.
+Amazon – Hit or miss on authenticity, Amazon now has a number of day and evening style flapper dresses.
 Watch the sizing and shipping time.
-When in doubt select only items available for Prime shipping and order one dress size up.
-1920s clothes fit loose, not curve hugging.
+When in doubt, select only items available for Prime shipping and order one dress size up.
+1920s clothes fit loose, not curve-hugging.
 You might also want to order a longer slip.

-Ebay is another possible source of pre-owned 20s style dresses.
-My sister has good luck buying used Sue Wong dresses for a fraction of the original cost.
+eBay is another possible source of pre-owned 20s style dresses.
+My sister has good luck buying used Sue Wong evening dresses for a fraction of the original cost.

 Luxury Dresses ($200 and up)

 Nataya Brand via Wardrobe Shop – I LOVE Nataya brand dresses for a romantic 1920s look without all the bling.
-You probably won’t find these locally but it is safe to order a few online and return any that don’t work for you.
-The website now carries other brands of beautiful beaded dresses.
+You probably won’t find these locally, but it is safe to order a few online and return any that don’t work for you.
+The website now carries other brands of beautiful beaded dresses and accessories.

-Plus Size shoppers look here for ample beaded or daytime dresses in sizes up to 4XL.
+Plus Size shoppers look here for many beaded or daytime dresses in sizes up to 4XL.

 1920s Style Jewelry

 Besides the classic long pearl necklace, long faceted bead necklaces, tassel necklaces, short bib necklaces, and drop earrings to match are all jewelry styles to consider.
 I prefer cheap costume jewelry to pricey antique pieces.
-Some of my best jewelry I found at the grocery store, Target or one of these shops:
+Some of the best jewelry I find is at the grocery store, Target, ICING, etc.